10 Disadvantages Of Online Learning For Students In 2025

 Is online learning effective?

-Online learning can be effective sometimes,s but most of the time, online learning depends on the student’s discipline, and if he is not motivated to study, he may miss class.
+Online learning can be effective at times, but most of the time, it depends on the student’s discipline, and if they are not motivated to study, they may miss classes.

 What are the disadvantages of technology in education?